 Is writing poetry difficult?
 Where do you start?
 How do you come up with a poem idea?
-Writing poetry doesn't have to be painful, especially for kids whose creative spirits love to be unleashed!
-Nevertheless, poetry prompts are a boon for those writers staring at a blank page and wondering where to begin.
-These poem ideas that focus on poetry forms and topics are good writing prompts for kids (and adults!) who need a creative jump start.
+Writing poetry doesn't have to be difficult, especially for kids whose creative spirits love to be unleashed!
+Nevertheless, poetry prompts are very helpful for those writers staring at a blank page and trying to decide how to begin!
+These poem ideas include a variety of poetry forms and topics, and are good writing prompts for kids (and adults!).

 Write a spine poem using the books on your shelves.

-Write a color poem.
+Try writing a color poem.
 This is a good easy poem writing idea for younger kids and helps them learn about creating images and emotions with words. (via The Measured Mom)

 Some poetry writing ideas can be more challenging than others, but don't shy away.
 You'll be surprised how your kids rise to the occasion.
 Write a reverso poem (via Mama Smiles, inspired by Marilyn Singer's Mirror Mirror)

 Ditch the pen and paper and compose poetry using magnetic words.
 We have a set of really big magnetic poetry words and the boys love them.
 Having a limited selection of words to chose from helps take the pressure off writing.

-Write a poem using the 5 senses.
-This is another good easy poem idea for kids. (via This Reading Mama)
+Focus on imagery and write a poem using the 5 senses.
+This is another excellent easy poem idea for kids. (via This Reading Mama)

 Poetry books for inspiration: